Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 public static void syncIdentifiers(final Map<String, String> identifiers, final VisitorID.AuthenticationState authState)
 ```

-* _identifiers_ ia a map that contains IDs with the identifier type as the key, and the string identifier as the value.
+* _identifiers_ is a map that contains IDs with the identifier type as the key, and the string identifier as the value.
-* _authState_ indicates the authentication state for the user, which contains one of the following `VisitorID.AuthenticationState` values:
+* _authState_ indicates the authentication state for the user, which contains one of the following [VisitorID.AuthenticationState](identity-api-reference#android-authenticationstate) values.
-  * `VisitorID.AuthenticationState.AUTHENTICATED`
-  * `VisitorID.AuthenticationState.LOGGED_OUT`
-  * `VisitorID.AuthenticationState.UNKNOWN`

 **Example**